-- Have the climber tie in during transition, so you have time to deal with any tie-in issues. - Confirm and remember climber's name -- use that if you have to give instructions while they are on the wall. - Simple, short pre-climb communication to confirm tie-in -- say the same thing to all climbers. - e.g., "Your harness looks good, your rope is through two points on the harness, your knot looks good, with a good finish.
-I am locked and loaded."
-Possibly add "I'll belay starting on your right [or left] as you face the wall." - Minimize talking with climbers.
-Some may be nervous, some may be in a mental pre-climb zone.
-Less talk from the belayer is better. - Give the competitor personal space. - Avoid physical contact with the climbers. - Once the climber has reached the top, only take tight after the judge has confirmed that the climber has "topped." - When lowering climber, direct them to a spot safe from falling rope or other hazards, and get them untied right away (before they talk to the judge) in order to get the next climber tied in and ready to climb. - $\circ~$ All lead belayers should be ready to belay Top Rope routes if asked by the Chief Belayer. - Only those authorized by Chief Belayer, and, where required or recommended by the Host Facility, are belay certified by the Host Facility, are allowed to belay at the event. - No one is allowed to simultaneously belay and judge.
+- o Have the climber tie in during transition, so you have time to deal with any tie-in issues. - Where/when appropriate, attempt to confirm and remember climber's name -- use that if you have to give instructions while they are on the wall. - Simple, short pre-climb communication to confirm tie-in -- say the same thing to all climbers. - e.g., "Hello, my name is [name] and I will belay you.
+Your harness looks good, your rope is through two points on the harness, your knot looks good, with a good finish."
+Possibly add "I'll belay starting on your right [or left] as you face the wall."

+- Use clear hand signals during safety check (e.g., point to knot, harness, and belayer set-up) - Minimize talking with climbers.
+Some may be nervous, some may be focused on their climb.
+Less talk from the belayer is better. - Give the competitor personal space. - Avoid physical contact with the climbers. - o In most cases, once the climber has reached the top, the belayer will not take tight so as to allow the climber to always have sufficient slack, even though this may allow the climber to fall into a few feet of slack.
+This minimizes any interference or perception of interference at tops (blind or visible). - After lowering climbers, direct them to a spot safe from falling rope or other hazards, and get them untied right away (before or as they talk with the judge) in order to get the next climber tied in and ready to climb. - All lead belayers should be ready to belay Top Rope routes if asked by the Head Belayer. - Only those authorized by Head Belayer, and, where required or recommended by the Host Facility, are belay certified by the Host Facility, are allowed to belay at the event. - No one is allowed to simultaneously belay and judge.
 A belayer must be focused on the safety of the competitor, along with providing consistent and fair belaying.